shyamvyas5/cosmos-devops/hermes-cosmos-docker/README.md

 - Hermes: A container running the Hermes relayer.
 Hermes facilitates communication and interoperability between the Mantle and Gaia blockchains.
 It handles the creation of clients, connections, and channels between the two chains and its configuration is passed in `config.toml` which is volume mounted inside the container at `/root/hermes_config/config.toml`.

+Please note that the Docker Compose setup includes secrets (`mantle_mnemonics` and `gaia_mnemonics`) which are stored in separate files (`mantle_mnemonics.txt` and `gaia_mnemonics.txt`).
+Make sure to place the respective mnemonic phrases in the corresponding files before running the setup.

 ### Usage:
 1. Clone the repository and navigate to it.
 2. Start the containers by running `docker-compose up -d`.